elianafang/reply2reviewer_Ve3r/README.md

 # A5:

-We thank the reviewer for pointing out these additional related works and agree that some of them are highly relevant to our problem setting.
+😊We are grateful for pointing out these additional related works and agree that some of them are highly relevant to our problem setting.
 We address them below:

 - For references [4], [5], and [6], we acknowledge that these works also explore directional message passing, often in the context of graph neuro ODEs or with advection-like mechanisms.
 While our approach is not grounded in differential equations, we share the common motivation of directing feature flow to mitigate oversmoothing and over-diffusion.
 We will incorporate discussion of these works into the revised version, emphasizing the distinction that our method remains discrete, plug-and-play, and lightweight (i.e., not requiring ODE solvers or continuous-time dynamics).